 Using the NamingContainer Property

-Child controls can reference their naming container via the NamingContainer property.
-This property returns an object of type Control that you can cast to the appropriate DataList control, DataListItem object, and so on.
+Child controls can reference their naming container via theproperty.
+This property returns an object of type that you can cast to the appropriate DataList control, DataListItem object, and so on.

 Referencing the naming container is useful when you need access from a child control to a property of the container control.
-For example, in a handler for a child control's DataBinding event, you can access the DataItem object by getting it from the naming container.
+For example, in a handler for a child control'sevent, you can access the object by getting it from the naming container.

-Note The NamingContainer property does not necessarily reference the same control as the Parent property.
+The NamingContainer property does not necessarily reference the same control as theproperty.
 For example, in a Repeater control, you might have an item template containing a table that in turn contains a Label control.
-The parent control of the label is a table cell (for example, a HtmlTableCell object), but its naming container is the DataListItem object, because it is the DataListItem that defines the namespace for the Label control, not the table.
+The parent control of the label is a table cell (for example, a object), but its naming container is the DataListItem object, because it is the DataListItem that defines the namespace for the Label control, not the table.

-If your page contains controls that are generated at run time, such as those in a template for the DataList, Repeater, or DataGrid controls, you cannot directly reference them by their ID, because the ID is not unique.
+If your page contains controls that are generated at run time, such as those in a template for the DataList, Repeater, or GridView controls, you cannot directly reference them by their ID, because the ID is not unique.
 However, there are various ways to find individual controls in the page.
-For details, see Referencing Controls in Web Forms Pages.
+For details, see.